divijghose/firedrake/Firedrake-meeting-2025-09-03.md

 https://github.com/firedrakeproject/firedrake/pull/4512/

+nobody using it, remove it
+Merged.

 ## LC: `PointEvaluator`

 https://github.com/firedrakeproject/firedrake/pull/4516

+Add comment to `.evaluate` method stating that this returns a numpy array and is not compatible with firedrake-adjoint.

+Open issue pointing out issue with moving the parent mesh of a VOM.
+The fix in `Pointevaluator` is fine for now but ideally needs to be one level lower.

 ## LC: Remove `Interpolator.interpolate`

 https://github.com/firedrakeproject/firedrake/pull/4531

+Keep `._interpolate` for now.
+After next release we can rename it back to `.interpolate`.

+Keep `.interpolate` and make it return an error telling users to use symbolic `interpolate` function.

 ## JHC: `petsctools.AppContext` review

 The Firedrake PR isn't ready to go yet, so at this stage I'm mainly looking for feedback on the `AppContext` class.

 https://github.com/firedrakeproject/petsctools/pull/16

+`AppContext` class - like petsc options for arbitrary data

+Split docstring code-block into two.

+petsctools needs actual documentation.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*